General Terms And Conditions Of Sale Of DHL Express France

 11.2 Late delivery

-Unless contrary provisions are given in the DHL EXPRESS’ Specific Terms and Conditions of repayment, delivery times are given for information only.
-As a result, no compensation for late delivery is payable by DHL.
+Unless otherwise provided in the DHL Money-Back Guarantee Terms and Conditions, delivery times are given for information only.
+As a result, no compensation for late delivery is due by DHL.

 11.3 Customs Operations